natashamessier/instruct_gpt_presentation/README.md

 Here's where InstructGPT gets clever.
 Instead of just training on more internet text and hoping for the best, the authors use a **three-step process** that explicitly teaches the model what humans want:

 ![InstructGPT pipeline diagram](images/diagram.png)
+*Figure 1.
+Overview of the InstructGPT training pipeline: (1) supervised fine-tuning on human demonstrations, (2) reward model training from human rankings, and (3) reinforcement learning with PPO.*

 **Think of it like training a really smart but unruly dog:**
 1. **Step 1 (SFT): Show them how** - Demonstrate the correct behavior